 I Love You

 I love you.
-We tell a relative or a friend that we love them, but do we really mean what we say or are we are only making a conventional statement?
+We tell a relative or a friend that we love them.
+Do we really mean what we say?
+Or are we only making a conventional statement?
 How can you love someone who you do not spend time with and have shared experiences with?

 Distance does not bring closeness even if you have much affection for the other person.
 This distance can be in kilometers or in lifestyles.
 On the other hand, distance can bring closeness.
 I suppose it depends on the temperament of the person involved.

-Of course, you cannot believe most things you read or hear nowadays, so it is up to the individual to define what love means to them.
+Of course, you can’t believe most things you read or hear nowadays.
+It is up to the individual to define what love means to them.

 When I tell my grandchildren that I love them, what do I mean?
 Age and distance separate us, so we do not have shared experiences.
 The care and affection are there but they lack depth.